polymorpher/one-wallet/wiki/README.md

 ##### OTP

 OTP codes are generated and temporarily held at the Client only during the construction of OTP Merkle Tree, using exactly the same algorithms<sup>[6](#f6)</sup> the Authenticator would use.
 During OTP code generation, we enumerate possible input values (time or counter) for the OTP algorithms for a reasonably long foreseeble future.
 After the OTP Merkle Tree is generated, the OTPs are destroyed.
 The OTP codes themselves cannot be recovered from the Merkle Tree aside from using brute-force attacks.
 Since brute-force attacks on 1 million possible codes is trivially simple, if the OTP Merkle Tree is constructed using hashes of single OTP codes as leaves, the original OTP codes would be trivially recovered from the OTP Merkle Tree.
 In this scenario the OTP codes would not be able to offer an additional layer of security protection if the Client is compromised, sine the OTP Merkle Tree (see below) is stored in the Client.
 Nonethless, such OTP codes can still be useful in making small transfer convinient.
 See later sections for a detailed discussions.
-Additionally, our designs in the Enhanced Security Mode address this issue by grouping multiple OTPs together before they are hashed and used as leaves, thus makes brute-force attacks exceedingly difficult.
+Additionally, our designs in the Composable Authentication address this issue by grouping multiple OTPs together before they are hashed and used as leaves, thus makes brute-force attacks exceedingly difficult.

 <a name="f6">[6]</a>: A [mathematical construction](https://www.wikiwand.com/en/HMAC-based_One-Time_Password) is provided on Wikipedia.
 A [step-by-step tutorial with code examples](https://hackernoon.com/how-to-implement-google-authenticator-two-factor-auth-in-javascript-091wy3vh3) are available at Hackernoon.